Darkhax/CurseForgeGradle/README.md

 # CurseForgeGradle

-A Gradle plugin for uploading files to CurseForge.
+A Gradle plugin for publishing files to CurseForge.